Optical-to-Near-Infrared Simultaneous Observations for the Hot Uranus GJ3470b: A Hint for Cloud-free Atmosphere: ANALYSIS

 \section{ANALYSIS}

-In order to derive the final transit parameters and their uncertainties, we analyze the corrected $J$-, $I_\mathrm{c}$-, $R_\mathrm{c}$-, and $g'$-band light curves simultaneously by the Markov Chain Monte Carlo (MCMC) method by using a customized code \citep{2012arXiv1210.3169N}.
-In this analysis, we treat $b$, $a/R_s$, and $T_\mathrm{c}$ as common parameters for all the four light curves, while $R_p/R_s$, $u_1$, $u_2$ as independent parameters for the respective light curves so as to take the wavelength dependences of these parameters into account.
-The values of $b$, $a/R_s$, $T_\mathrm{c}$, and each $R_p/R_s$ for each band are left free during the MCMC process.
-The $u_1$ and $u_2$ values are treated the same way as previously; $u_1$ for the $J$, $I_\mathrm{c}$, and $R_\mathrm{c}$ bands is left free, while $u_1$ for the $g'$ band and $u_2$ for all the bands are fixed at the theoretical values.
-We adopt $e=0$ and $P=3.33671$ days in the same way as previously.
+In order to derive the final transit parameters and their uncertainties, we analyze the corrected $J$-, $I_\mathrm{c}$-, $R_\mathrm{c}$-, and $g'$-band light curves simultaneously with the Markov Chain Monte Carlo (MCMC) method by using a customized code \citep{2012arXiv1210.3169N}.
+In this analysis, we treat $b$, $a/R_s$, and $T_\mathrm{c}$ as common parameters for all four light curves, while $R_p/R_s$, $u_1$, and $u_2$ are treated as independent parameters for the respective light curves so as to take the wavelength dependences of these parameters into account.
+The values of $b$, $a/R_s$, $T_\mathrm{c}$, and $R_p/R_s$ for each band are left free during the MCMC process.
+The $u_1$ and $u_2$ values are treated the same way as previously (see Section \ref{sec:reduction_isle} and \ref{sec:reduction_mitsume}); $u_1$ for the $J$, $I_\mathrm{c}$, and $R_\mathrm{c}$ bands is left free, while $u_1$ for the $g'$ band and $u_2$ for all the bands are fixed at the theoretical values.
+We adopt $e=0$ and $P=3.33665$ days in the same way as before.

-In a MCMC chain, we start with a set of parameters which provides the minimum $\chi^2$ value determined by the AMOEBA algorithm.
+In an MCMC chain, we start with a set of parameters that provides the minimum $\chi^2$ value determined by the AMOEBA algorithm.
 The $\chi^2$ value is given by